-As of December 31, 2020, the preferred equity member contributed \$17.5 billion in capital as credit protection to MLF for loans needed to fund purchases of municipal notes or operations of MLF, and the managing member was deemed to have contributed \$10 in capital.
+The preferred equity member contributed \$17.5 billion in capital as credit protection to MLF for loans needed to fund purchases of municipal notes or operations of MLF, and the managing member was deemed to have contributed \$10 in capital.

-Preferred equity member contributions are held in cash deposits and non-marketable securities, as mutually agreed upon by the managing member and the preferred equity member and consented to by FRBNY, and are reported as "Members' contributions" in the Statement of Changes in Members' Equity.
+Preferred equity member contributions, less distributions, are held in cash deposits and non-marketable securities, as mutually agreed upon by the managing member and the preferred equity member and consented to by FRBNY.
+On January 5, 2021 and November 19, 2021, MLF returned \$11.2 billion and \$2.1 billion, respectively, of the preferred equity member's capital contribution.